willkraus9/Webots-to-ROS-Control-Simulation/README.md

 Since this was a class project, I have removed potential answers.
 If you would like the full code, please send me an email (will.kraus9@gmail.com).

 ## ROS: Basic Resources
-For this project, I used Oracle VMWare to simulate a Linux environment instead of dual booting my comptuer.
+For this project, I used Oracle VMWare to simulate a Linux environment instead of dual booting my computer.
 You can find a tutorial about installing ROS using VMWare here: https://www.instructables.com/How-to-Install-ROS/

-NB: I had an issue with using the sudo command when installing Linux in this way, solved with this tutorial: https://www.baeldung.com/linux/username-not-in-sudoers-file
+NB: I had an issue with using the sudo command when installing Linux in this way, and I solved the problem with this tutorial: https://www.baeldung.com/linux/username-not-in-sudoers-file

-Here's a great ROS introduction from Udemy (make sure to get the 7 day free trial): https://www.udemy.com/course/ros-for-beginners/
+Here's a great ROS introduction from Udemy (make sure to get the 7 day free trial!): https://www.udemy.com/course/ros-for-beginners/

 ## Gazebo
 I used the Clearpath Jackal as my model for the Gazebo simulation; install directions can be found here: https://www.clearpathrobotics.com/assets/guides/noetic/jackal/simulation.html